elastic/kibana/docs/development/core/server/kibana-plugin-core-server.deprecationsservicesetup.md

 The deprecations service provides a way for the Kibana platform to communicate deprecated features and configs with its users.
 These deprecations are only communicated if the deployment is using these features.
 Allowing for a user tailored experience for upgrading the stack version.

+The Deprecation service is consumed by the upgrade assistant to assist with the upgrade experience.

+If a deprecated feature can be resolved without manual user intervention.
+Using correctiveActions.api allows the Upgrade Assistant to use this api to correct the deprecation upon a user trigger.

 <b>Signature:</b>

 ```typescript